Beginners Guide: Marco Island Vacation

 Possible Day Trips from Marco Island

 Everglades National Park: Florida’s famous national park is an easy day trip from Marco Island.
 Remember the Everglades is endangered, so please treat the environment with respect.
+No littering, no behaving like a jerk.
 Don’t antagonize the alligators under any circumstances.
 For both your safety and the animal’s.
+A trip to the Everglades will show you a different side of Florida, and is the perfect addition to your Marco Island Vacation.

-Key West: Honestly, I wouldn’t consider Key West a “day trip.”
-I absolutely think Key West deserve at least an overnight stay.
+Key West: Errrr, honestly, I wouldn’t consider Key West a “day trip.”
+Way too much rushing around for my personal liking.
+Rather I absolutely think Key West deserve at least an overnight stay.
 If you’re interested in Key West, a seasonal ferry leaves Marco Island.
 You can learn more about the Key West Express Ferry here.

 Naples: Swanky Naples is a short drive away and offers plenty of fine dining and shopping choices.
+I love Naples.
+A lot.
 You can chill at an adorable boutique and eat lunch, and still spend late afternoon on the beach!

-Are you ready to stay in Marco Island?
+Are you ready for your Marco Island vacation?
 What are some of your favorite places to visit in Florida?
 Share in the comments!
 Thanks as always for supporting my blog!

 Note: Some links are affiliate-based, meaning if you make a purchase, I earn a small commission at no additional cost to you.